genotoul-bioinfo/Binette/README.md

 | **N50**             | Displays the N50 of the bin.                                                                                |
 | **contig_count**    | The number of contigs contained within the bin.                                                             |

-# Feature requests and bug reporting
+# Help, feature requests and bug reporting

-Please submit bug reports and feature requests by opening an [issue](https://github.com/genotoul-bioinfo/Binette/issues).
+To report bugs, request new features, or seek help and support, please open an [issue](https://github.com/genotoul-bioinfo/Binette/issues).

 # Licence

-This program is released as an open source software under the terms of [MIT License](https://forgemia.inra.fr/jean.mainguy/binette/-/raw/main/LICENSE).
+This program is released as an open source software under the terms of [MIT License](LICENSE).